 - Injections: Fertilizer applications can be injected directly into the tree, but this is usually only done in extreme cases or when the tree is also receiving another type of injection.

-Spring Tree Care Portland, Oregon
+Spring Tree Services in Portland, Oregon